 Social spaces are a rising trend in workplace interior design.
 Employees expect more and more to work on the move, in more socially engaged environments.

 Since the rise of the skyscraper, offices have seen continual change in their design and functionality.
 In the 1950s, orderly rows of mahogany desks were slowly replaced by an office landscape concept, known as “Burolandschaft” in Germany where it first originated.
-This more innovative design eroded over time with the need for more privacy, causing the rise of the cubicle farm, which dominated office design for that later decades of the 20th century.
+This more innovative design eroded over time with the need for more privacy, causing the rise of the cubicle farm, which dominated office design for the later decades of the 20th century.
 The new millennium brought with it new ideas for office design, with lower heights on workstations ultimately influencing the arrival of the open office concept.

 While this open office concept has reigned supreme in the last few decades, another tectonic shift in workspace design has already begun.
 What started as a complement to the open office concept has grown to be more and more dominant in commercial interior design: social spaces.